Arrow-Markets-Research/open-margin/README.md

 portfolio = pd.DataFrame([portfolio],columns = ["expiration", "strike", "kind", "position"])
 ```

-Once the ticker and the options data are ready, margin can be computed with default parameters:
+Once the ticker and the portfolio data are ready, margin can be computed with default parameters:

 ```python
 from openmargin.risk import RiskCalc